kabouzeid/nvim-lspinstall/README.md

 ## About
-`nvim-lspinstall` is a very lightweight companion plugin for [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+This is a very lightweight companion plugin for [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
 It adds the missing `:LspInstall <language>` command to conveniently install language servers.
 The language servers are installed *locally* into `stdpath("data")`, you can use `:echo stdpath("data")` to find out which directory that is on your machine.